It’s Official—This is the Best Temperature To Set Your Thermostat in Summer

 - WiFi thermostats connect to your home’s wireless internet service and let you remotely check and change the temperature from an app on your smartphone or tablet.

-Next, check out 20 tricks to keep your house cool without air conditioning.
+Next, find out how to keep your house cool without AC.